 That was when humans devised the concept of coins.
 Initially, the supply of coins was limited by the supply of the metal itself.
 This means the coins themselves possessed actual value.
 Then when paper notes were introduced, the banking ensured these too had actual value.
 In short, each note was backed by gold.
 Because gold itself is scarce, the notes acted as a decent store of value.

 However, in 1971, the gold standard of money was scrapped.
 In this new system, paper notes and coins simply had their value because everyone believed they did – but there was nothing of intrinsic value backing them.
 Plus, governments could print these banknotes and add them to the total existing supply as and when they deemed fit.

-Just like Germany, this results in the depreciation in the purchasing power of your bank notes.
+Just like Germany, this results in the depreciation in the purchasing power of your bank notes, otherwise known as inflation.
 At present, the average annual inflation in the U.S. over the last five years has topped 1.86%.
 If we speak of developing countries, the case is worse, as the same could vary from 5% to over a thousand percent.

 Nonetheless, some people still use savings accounts, where they store cash at the bank for a small percentage of the interest banks earn by lending it.
 But with interest rates always in competition with inflation, the rewards for using this type of service are ever decreasing.

 So with cash seeming like a pretty poor store of value, what other options are there?

 Commodities such as gold and silver are a relatively effective hedge against inflation.
 However, physically storing or transferring gold or silver is difficult.
 Further, these assets are also difficult to divide into smaller parts for regular purchases.